jdieramon/jdieramon.github.io/index.md

 Currently, my research line is focused on unravelling the molecular basis controlling flowering time in chickpea.
 Understanding how individual genetic variants combine to provide adaptation in specific situations is fundamental to accelerating introgression of new traits into adapted backgrounds.
 Flowering time is the major domestication trait defining the adaptation of chickpea to different agro-climatic conditions, and therefore is a major determinant of its productivity.

 I look for ways to integrate bioinformatics with experimentation.
 I am an advocate of gene expression studies in compliance with [MIQE](http://clinchem.aaccjnls.org/content/55/4/611) guidelines.
 I also enjoy working with big data sets.
 I like data, and I like to extract biological value out of data.
 If you are interested in working with me, feel free to contact me.
 I am always happy to work with motivated and enthusiatic people.

+At the University of Córdoba, I teach an introductory [course for Data Analysis](https://jdieramon.github.io/CursoAnalisisDatos/){:target="_blank"}) using the R programming language.
+The course always gets a good reaction from students and we have already run 3 editions.

 If you like, network with me on [Github](https://github.com/jdieramon) or [Twitter](https://twitter.com/jdieramon).